booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A6/README.md

 connector.setSecure(false);
 connector.setRedirectPort(securePort);
 ```
-Here, we tell Tomcat port `16080` is insecure and it should be redirected to whatever value is contained in the `securePort` variable, which in this case is taken from our `application.properties` file, where it was set to `16443`.
+Here, we tell Tomcat port `16080` is insecure and should be redirected to whatever value is contained in the `securePort` variable, which in this case is taken from our `application.properties` file, where it was set to `16443`.

 ## Verifying Expected Application Behavior
 With our application in place, we can now proceed to verify it behaves as expected: